Your Melbourne education provider runs course intakes on WordPress, and the page builder buckles every time you add a program

 Exactly what you get

 A WordPress site that keeps the editing your team knows and drops the fragility: a lean custom theme, purpose-built course-intake, directory, or membership functionality, and the conflicting plugins consolidated into maintainable code.
-It can pass enrolments to your LMS (Learning Management System) for course delivery, sync members and leads to your custom CRM (Customer Relationship Management), take payments through your accounting software, and feed engagement data into your business intelligence dashboards, so the site is part of your operation rather than a fragile marketing layer bolted on top.
+It can pass enrolments to your LMS (Learning Management System) for course delivery, sync members and leads to your custom CRM (Customer Relationship Management), take payments through your accounting software, and feed engagement data into your business intelligence (BI) dashboards, so the site is part of your operation rather than a fragile marketing layer bolted on top.

 How to choose a developer in Melbourne